ahmsay/Solidvessel/README.md

 ### Client Services
 There are four client services: account service, inventory service, payment service and order service.
 Each of them has their own database (Currenlty H2, an in-memory database).
 ### Communication and Service Discovery
 When a service needs to get information which is stored in another service, it sends an HTTP request to that service.
 Therefore, the url of the service must be known.
 But url depends on where the application is.
 It can be in a local machine, or a container, or deployed in a server.
 So how do we know the correct url to send our request?
 Actually, we don't need to.
-This is where service discovery comes in.
-In this project, all other services register to the discovery server as discovery clients and each of them has their own name located in their bootstrap.yml file.
+This is where service discovery comes in.</br>

+In this project, all other services register to the discovery server as discovery clients and each of them has their own name located in their <b>bootstrap.yml</b> file.
 So instead of writing the url to send the request, we write the service name.
 The discovery server knows the url and the rest is just REST.
 It also does load balancing which is crucial when you'll have multiple instances.
 There are server side and client side service disvoveries.
 I used Eureka, which makes client side discovery.
+We can also see registered services and their status on discovery server.
+### Spring Data

 ### Configuration

 ### Docker